What Are The Therapy Stages? Things To Expect In Your Therapy Sessions

 Integration

 Last is the integration stage.
-Integration is a consolidation phase where all elements from prior stages are reviewed together so that an individual can apply what they have learned and see the progress they've made over time.
+Integration is a consolidation phase where all elements from prior stages are reviewed together so that individuals can apply what they have learned and see the progress they've made over time.
 In this last stage, the progress made toward the client's goals is monitored closely so that any issues that come up can be addressed.
 For this stage to be successful, it can be important that a close therapeutic alliance is developed throughout the previous stages.

 An important part of this phase is the re-evaluation of the individual's mental health state after going through the entire therapy process.
 Working with the client, counselors may check in with the individual to mark the progress made and note any new issues that may have arisen.
 At this point in the therapeutic process, the therapist may also evaluate the client's need for continued treatment.